 We all have a novel in us, or so they say.
-The problem is, most of us struggle to get it out!
-How do you get the ideas from your head onto paper and into some kind of useable format?
-Of course, there’s no magical formula that fits every single writer – what works for one is another’s nightmare.
+The problem is, for most people, writing a novel isn't that easy.
+So, how do you get the ideas from your head onto paper and into some kind of useable format?
+Of course, there's no magical formula that fits every single writer – what works for one is another's nightmare.
 But, most writers agree that planning your novel is essential to prevent major plot and character mishaps.
-Planning helps prevent this from happening so, follow the tips given below and you’ll not go far wrong.
+Planning helps prevent this from happening so, follow the tips given below and you'll not go far wrong.

 Start by writing a one-sentence summary of your novel.
 Don't concern yourself with the names of the characters at this stage, just describe the character e.g. "a retired tennis star".
 So, the sentence could read something like this, "A retired tennis star becomes embroiled in a mafia hit plot after agreeing to coach the mob boss's daughter".
 Take care when writing this sentence as, when you come to write your book proposal for publishers or agents, this sentence will be a prominent feature – it'll act as the hook to sell you novel.